 Each year VCUarts awards several Graduate Research Grants to support students’ creative practice, research and scholarly activities relevant to their academic programs and professional goals.

 Students who have achieved candidacy in a VCUarts graduate program are eligible to apply for awards up to $3,000.
-Grant recipients must be enrolled during the Spring 2022 semester in order to remain eligible for funds.
+Grant recipients must be enrolled during the Spring 2023 semester in order to remain eligible for funds.
 Each student may receive no more than one award per student during degree completion.

 Deadline to apply for Spring 2023 grants is midnight on Wednesday, November 16, 2022.

 To apply, complete the on-line application form (below), which includes a prompt to upload a single pdf according to the specifications and content categories listed below: